nleethochawalit/GLACiAR2-master/README.md

 Modules
 ----------

 The code is made of several modules which are called by a main module, ``completeness.py``.
-A description of them follows.
+Their descriptions are as follow.

-- ``write_conf_files.py``: This module is used in ``run_sextractor.py`` and it reads the SExtractor parameters file, which has the criteria to identify the sources.
-Subsequently, it writes new temporary configuration files for each band.
-These are used when SExtractor is run.
+- ``write_conf_files.py``: This module is called by ``run_sextractor.py``.
+It reads the provided SExtractor parameters file ``SExtractor_files/parameters.sex``.
+It then edits the parameters specific to each band (such as RMS image name, zeropoint, and gains), and writes new temporary configuration files.
+These are used by ``SExtractor``.

-- ``run_sextractor.py``: This module is called by ``completeness.py``, and it calls ``write_conf_files.py`` to write the SExtractor parameters file for each band.
-It then distinguishes between the detection band and the other bands.
-It runs first on the detection band, identifies the sources, and runs then SExtractor in dual mode.
+- ``run_sextractor.py``: This module is called by ``completeness.py``.
+It runs ``SExtractor`` in dual mode.
 This means that the photometry is performed on the location of the sources found in the detection band.
-This is crucial so then all the sources can be compared and have their information in all the bands.
 The current code run SExtractor with the command 'source-extractor'.
-If your computer sets to run with 'sex', then you should change them accordingly.
+If your computer runs ``SExtractor`` with the command 'sex', you should run ``python completeness.py -s sex parameters.yaml``.

 - ``creation_of_galaxy.py``: This module performs most of the mathematics processes involved in the code.
 It calculates the number of galaxies to be generated according to LF_shape, flux for each of the pixels following the Sersic profile.
 Accordingly, it performs all the required operations for the profile.
 It also generates the random positions for the simulated sources, generates the mock spectrum and calculates the expected flux for that spectrum in a given band.